Khaled-Mohammed-Abdelgaber/unsupervised-learning-PCA-and-LDA-/README.md

 # unsupervised-learning-PCA-and-LDA-

-to practice PCA and LDA
-##purpose of repo
+## purpose of repo

-###to practice PCA and LDA techniques as a first step in clustering PPG signals
+to practice PCA and LDA techniques as a first step in clustering PPG signals